kobejean/svelte-mock/README.md

 ### `getInstanceBySlots`

-Returns the first instance fo a component that has the specified named slots.
+Returns the first instance fo a component that has the specified slots.

 ```js
 Component.getInstanceBySlots(slots)